jorgego11/aiopslabs/docs/integration.md

 Now, lets take a look at the automations page in CP4WAIOps.
 By creating automations, we can proactively set up actions and policies to detect and remediate events.

-From the Home page, clik on `Automations` under `Overview` on the left side of the page.
+From the Home page, clik on `Automations` under `Overview` on the left side of the page and make sure you follow the page introduction tour (pop-up) as this will explain this page in detail.
 In this page, we can manage *Policies*, *Runbooks* and *Actions*.

 Under the *Policies* tab, we can see a list of system predefined policies that support a number of features in CP4WAIOps.
 We will review and enable a predefined policy that create stories:

 * Click on the Tag pull down filter and select `Story` to only show the Story related policies.

+* Change the state of the `DEMO Story creation policy for all alerts` policy from **Enabled** to **Disabled** by clicking on the State slider.
+We don't need this policy in this Lab.

-* Change the state of the `Default story creation policy for all alerts` policy from Disabled to Enabled by clicking on the State slider.
+* Change the state of the `Default story creation policy for all alerts` policy from **Disabled** to **Enabled** by clicking on the State slider.
 We need to enable this policy so we can see stories being created later in the Inference section of the Lab.

 * This Policy will basically create a new Story for every new Alert regardless of the severity of the Alert.